 The winners of the quarterfinal matches will then advance to the semifinals of the State Team Tennis Meet.
 The teams qualifying for semifinal state team tennis will be seeded by having the coaches of the four qualifying teams in each class indicate whom they feel are the #1 - #4 seeds based on information provided to them regarding regular season competition.
-If there is not a majority vote on the seeds, the teams will be bracketed according to the 2018-19 Method of Pairing, approved by the Board of Control at their August 2018 meeting.
-That alphabetical pairing is as follows: Team #1 on line 4, team #2 on line 2, team #3 on line 3, team #4 on line 1.
+If there is not a majority vote on the seeds, the teams will be bracketed according to the 2017-18 Method of Pairing, published in the 2017 IHSAA September Bulletin.
+That alphabetical pairing is as follows: Team #1 on line 3, team #2 on line 2, team #3 on line 1, team #4 on line 4.
 If two seeds are determined by the vote, but there is tie for the other two seeds, those teams determined by the vote will be placed on the appropriate lines of the bracket.
 The four coaches will vote again to see if the tie between the other two teams can be broken.
-If there is not a majority vote for the two tied teams on the second vote, those teams will be bracketed according to the 2018-19 Method of Pairing.
+If there is not a majority vote for the two tied teams on the second vote, those teams will be bracketed according to the 2017-18 Method of Pairing.

 Semifinal state team tennis matches will begin after the coaches meeting.
-Teams will play for the state championship and consolations one hour after the completion of the last match in semifinal play, unless coaches mutually agree to shorten the break, or the tournament manager determines it must be shortened due to weather concerns.
+Teams will play for the state championship and consolations one hour after the completion of the last match in semifinal play, unless coaches mutually agree to shorten the break or the tournament manager determines it must be shortened due to weather concerns.